 What can I study?

-Optometry at Deakin provides you with a comprehensive understanding of the practise of optometry, with strong foundations in science, inter-professional health practice, commercial awareness and practice management, so that graduates are well equipped for a variety of employment opportunities.
+Optometry at Deakin provides you with a comprehensive understanding of the practice of optometry, with strong foundations in science, inter-professional health practice, commercial awareness and practice management, so that graduates are well equipped for a variety of employment opportunities.

 The course has an emphasis on patient-centred, problem-based learning approaches that enable you to develop the knowledge and practical skills to confidently practise as a professional optometrist.

 Why study at Deakin?

 Our purpose-built REACH facility will be equipped with case-based-learning tutorial rooms, large state-of-the-art multi-purpose clinical skills laboratory, a fully-fitted optometry practice for simulation, examination and research, and a 200-seat lecture theatre designed to enable team-based learning.

 Clinical placements are an integral part of Deakin's optometry courses.
 You will undertake a variety of short-term industry placements during the Bachelor of Vision Science and Master of Optometry and spend the final six months of the master's degree as a 'student resident' in a range of clinical optometric and medical settings.
 These extensive clinical rotations will enable you to consolidate your knowledge and skills in supported environments under the supervision of qualified optometrists.